mauriciopoppe/generator-mnm/README.md

 - https://github.com/iamstarkov/generator-zen
 - https://github.com/keithamus/npm-scripts-example 's awesome `package.json` file

-I'd like to thank [iamstarkov](https://github.com/iamstarkov) for his awesome composable generators
+I'd like to thank [iamstarkov](https://github.com/iamstarkov) for his awesome work on generators that are actually composable

 ## Composability

-Just plug in any of the subgenerators or the generator itself on your generator
+Just plug in any of the subgenerators or the `app` generator itself on your generator

 <div align="center">
 <img src="https://camo.githubusercontent.com/f8dc3e07d956f1f8dbdea5f895800fe53772a50d/687474703a2f2f692e696d6775722e636f6d2f326771696966742e6a7067">